Długa Street, Bydgoszcz: Dom Ekonomisty at 34

 In January 1781, David Meger and Samuel Konieczka bought this plot for construction, which began in 1860.
 Initially it was an apartment with a store room.
 The tenement has been rebuilt in 1878 on a design of Carl Stampehl, together with houses at Nr.12,24,35 and 46.
 After several owners, the house passed in 1920 into the hands of the "Trading Company - Chudziński and Maciejwski".
 In 1934 the ground floor was used as a shop and part of the first floor housed a popular company in Bydgoszcz, "Hala Groszowa" (Penny hall), run by Chudziński and Majewski.

 In 1950, the shop was converted into a textile shop, "Bourett".

 On June 30, 1961, the edifice was taken over by the Polish National Treasury with the City Residential Buildings Administration as designated administrator.
 Due to serious post-war damage, the building was earmarked as one of the first to undergo an overhaul, which began in 1976.
 Repairs lasted till 1982.
 The opening ceremonial of the seat of the Polish Economic Society in Bydgoszcz occurred in January 1983.
 It is still today the Provincial Department of Polish Economic Society in Bydgoszcz, busy with activity.
 Inside are 3 classrooms, where lectures, seminars, conferences and meetings are held.

-Worth noticing are the beautiful stained glass windows and the Art Nouveau furniture still preserved inside.
+Worth noticing are the stained glass windows and the Art Nouveau furniture still preserved inside.